6+ orders placed in your location

 Toxoplasmosis is a disease that is caused by a parasite called Toxoplasma Gondii.
 The parasite can only be seen by a microscope.
 Mostly in healthy adults, the infection proves to be harmless.

-The infection is highly dangerous for a person with a weakened immune system and may damage the nervous system, causing headaches, seizures, confusion, fever, encephalitis, loss of coordination, blurred vision, etc. To detect the disease, the Toxoplasma IgG test is ordered by the doctors.
-It's a blood test that checks the presence of antibodies to the Toxoplasma Gondii parasite in your body.
+The infection is highly dangerous for the person with a weakened immune system and may damage the nervous system, cause headaches, seizures, confusion, fever, encephalitis, loss of coordination, blurred vision, etc. To detect the disease, the Toxoplasma IgG test is ordered by the doctors.
+It's a blood test that checks the presence of antibodies to the toxoplasma gondii parasite in your body.

 Some causes of the infection are mentioned below: